byexamples/byexample/docs/recipes/python-doctest.md

 ValueError: element not found

 ```

+`byexample` supports all of these when the compatibility mode is
+enabled.

 Under the hood `byexample` treats all these special cases as the same
 and uses [capture tags](/{{ site.uprefix }}/basic/capture-and-paste).